 • Instantly create happy thoughts in the present moment

 • Play solo to break negative or anxious thought patterns

 • Play with others to inspire positive, uplifting conversations

 HOW TO PLAY APPRECIATING WINDOWSILLS

 The App will automatically deal your first “card”:

-2. Then think: what do I appreciate about this, and why?
+2. When the word appears, think: what do I appreciate about this, and why?

 3. Can you think of up to 3 things to appreciate about it?